Apollo

 Wanaka Top 10 Holiday Park

-Amenities: toilets, showers, potable water, bbq, camp kitchen, laundry, dump point, powered sites
+Amenities: toilets, showers, BBQs, camp kitchen, laundry, free WiFi, heated spa/sauna, playground, dump station, powered & unpowered sites

 White Horse Hill Campsite

-At the end of the scenic drive to Mount Cook, this popular DOC spot offers epic Southern Alps views.
-Plus, some of the South Island’s most magnificent hikes, including the Hooker Valley Track, start right from the campsite.
+At the end of the scenic drive to Aoraki/Mt Cook, this popular DOC campsite offers epic Southern Alps views.
+Some of the South Island’s most famous walks (including the Hooker Valley Track) start right here.

 Christchurch Road-trip Itineraries